sigp/lighthouse/book/src/api-vc-endpoints.md

     }
 }
 ```
 > Note: The command provided in this documentation links to the API token file.
 In this documentation, it is assumed that the API token file is located in `/var/lib/lighthouse/validators/API-token.txt`.
 If your database is saved in another directory, modify the `DATADIR` accordingly.
+If you are having permission issue with accessing the API token file, you can modify the header to become `-H "Authorization: Bearer $(sudo cat ${DATADIR}/validators/api-token.txt)"`.

 > As an alternative, you can also provide the API token directly, for example, `-H "Authorization: Bearer api-token-0x02dc2a13115cc8c83baf170f597f22b1eb2930542941ab902df3daadebcb8f8176`.
 In this case, you obtain the token from the file `API token.txt` and the command becomes:
 ```bash